Q1: Who is Deposit Protection Corporation (DPC)?

 Q9: I have deposits in different branches of the same member bank.
 Will all my deposits be protected separately?

-A: No. Deposits held in different branches of the same member institution will be added together for deposit protection purposes.
+A: No. Deposits held in different branches of the same member bank will be added together for deposit protection purposes.

 Q10: In the event of a member bank failure, how do I make a deposit protection claim?

 A: When a member institution is placed under curatorship, closed or liquidated, the Corporation shall pay depositors who have lost their deposits.